stefaneidelloth/treezjs/doc/atoms/model/inputFileGenerator/inputFileGenerator.md

 The generated input file (= target) contains variable values.
 Those values are typlically provided by a ![](../../../../icons/genericInput.png) [GenericInput](../genericInput/genericInput.md) atom (= source).

 ![](../../../images/input_file_generator.png)

+The transformation from the source variable model to the target input file is described by a template, using placeholders and some styles.
+This generation strategy provides a very flexible way to produce all kinds of text based input files (\*.txt, \*.xml, \*.json, ...).

 ## Source code